teddythetwig/openshift-extras/admin/load-balancer/README.md

 The F5 and LBaaS backends can add an existing monitor to newly created pools.
 Set the MONITOR_NAME to the name of the monitor you would like to use, and set MONITOR_PATH to the pathname to use for the monitor, or leave either option unspecified to disable the monitor functionality.
+Set MONITOR_UP_CODE to the code that indicates that a pool member is up, or leave MONITOR_UP_CODE unset to use the default value of "1."

 As with POOL_NAME and ROUTE_NAME, MONITOR_NAME and MONITOR_PATH both can
 contain %a and %n formats, which are expanded the same way.
 Unlike